Hampshire College Summer Studies in Mathematics

-The Hampshire College Summer Studies in Mathematics (HCSSiM) is an American residential program for mathematically talented high school students.
-The program has been conducted each summer since 1971, with the exceptions of 1981 and 1996, and has more than 1500 alumni.

-The program was created, and headed for many years, by David Kelly, a professor of mathematics at Hampshire College.
+The Hampshire College Summer Studies in Mathematics (HCSSiM) is an American residential program for mathematically talented high-school students.
+The program has been conducted each summer since 1971, with the exceptions of 1981 and 1996, and has approximately 2,000 alumni.
+David Kelly (1940–2025), a professor of mathematics at Hampshire College in Amherst, Massachusetts, created the program and directed it until his death.
+After the upcoming closure of Hampshire College, scheduled for December 2026, the summer program is expected to continue at a different campus in 2027.